 Two Eight Ministries is a global outreach effort led by Eric and Jillian Maitlen of Indianapolis.
-For over 10 years Two Eight has specialized in community outreach, conference worship, youth ministry, and addiction recovery/prevention.
-In partnership with churches, schools, not-for-profit organizations, and recovery programs; Two Eight has assisted over 1000 outreach events across the US, Europe, Central America, Asia, and the Caribbean.
+For over a decade Two Eight has specialized in community outreach, conference worship, youth ministry, and addiction recovery/prevention.
+In partnership with churches, schools, not-for-profit organizations, and recovery programs; Two Eight has helped facilitate over 1000 outreach events across the US, Europe, Central America, Asia, and the Caribbean.

 The back story...

 Eric and Jillian Maitlen started the band 'Two Eight' in 2005 under the leadership of GTM (Global Training Ministries- a 30 year old music and missions agency based out of Indianapolis that had done music outreach in over 40 countries).
-The name Two Eight comes from Psalm 2:8 "Ask of Me for the nations."
+The name Two Eight comes from Psalm 2:8 "Ask Me for the nations."
 During the first two years Eric and Jillian worked with close friends Steve Hueber, Nathan Jetter, and Ryan Fitzpatrick to help establish the band in Orlando, Arizona, California, and northern Indiana.
 During this time they also toured Russia and North India with GTM.

 In 2007 Two Eight recorded their first full length album "Everything Was Different" with Jed Seneca of Nashville and James Masterson of Indianapolis (who had previously worked with the Frey).
 From 2005 to 2009 Eric and Jillian lived and gigged out of RV's across the US and toured abroad 3 to 4 times each year; China, Australia, Jamaica, Germany, El Salvador, and Guatemala; taking every open door they could get to share Christ through their music and testimonies.